The FRC Toolkit

 Materials and Supplies

 The FRCs require agencies to use specific types of materials for preparing records transfers.
 These supplies and forms are available on the GSA web site (www.gsaadvantage.gov).
-In FY 2008,
+Please visit

 the FRC web site (www.archives.gov/frc/) for